 Although we recently discovered how to access the primitive version of Facebook on our non-iPhone (so watch out), Rocks Off generally lives in an Internet-free bubble outside the office.
 And happily so, so it took until Monday's late local news for us to see - and subsequently laugh our fool heads off at - the video of

+Houston Oilers Tennessee Titans owner Bud Adams going all Hopalong Cassidy with his middle fingers during last Sunday's Titans/Buffalo Bills American football contest.
+Naturally, this got Rocks Off to thinking about fingers and birds as deployed in various musical contexts.
+We did a little digging on the Interwebs and here's what we came up with.
 1. This picture of Johnny Cash: Although the Man In Black was country to the bone - and not even wearing black here - some people call this the most famous rock and roll photograph ever taken.
 Somewhere at home Rocks Off has a T-shirt about two sizes too small featuring this image, supposedly snapped by Jim Marshall before a 1969 Cash concert at California's San Quentin prison (Marshall allegedly told him the next shot was "for the warden").
 The photo was famously revived in the late '90s as a full-page ad in several publications after Cash's Unchained won the Grammy for Best Country Album.
 If that type is a little hard to make out, it says, "American Recordings and Johnny Cash would like to acknowledge the Nashville music establishment and country radio for your support."
 Burn!

 LP - are every bit the equal of His Purpleness and the Revolution's.
 And, dare we say, perhaps just a little funkier.
 Then again, we might be biased because long before we actually saw the movie - though not long before we went crazy over "Let's Go Crazy," "When Doves Cry," "Darling Nikki," etc. - we already loved this song, only as acrobatic WWF wrestler Koko B. Ware's theme music.
 Come to think of it, we wonder whatever happened to Koko's parrot/mascot, Frankie.
 One of The Time may well be wearing his feathers on that album cover there.3.
 Steven Fromholz, "I Gave Her a Ring":Renaissance man Steven Fromholz

 - he's also a river tour guide and former Poet Laureate of Texas - may be one of the Lone Star State's most unsung songwriters.
 The general public may not know who he his, but Willie Nelson and Lyle Lovett sure do.
 Nelson had a hit with Fromholz's "I'd Have to Be Crazy" in 1976, while Lovett recorded "Bears" and "Texas Trilogy" on 1998'sStep Inside This House